EpicGrowth/Satoshi-Learning-Next/README.md

 2. **Progress Tracking**: The `LearningProgressContext` tracks user progress through sections and modules

-3. **Path Independence**: Bitcoin and Lightning paths are completely independent of each other
+3. **Path Independence**: Bitcoin, Lightning, and Liquid paths are completely independent of each other

 4. **Open Access Learning**: All learning content is freely accessible without restrictions, allowing users to explore topics in any order while still tracking their progress